 - Query Paragraph: Describe your story using active verbs and vivid descriptions in 8 lines or less.
 Should contain (5 points): Who is the main character?
 What happens to him or her?
 What moral choice does s/he face?
 Why can this character not give up?
 What terrible thing will happen because of that choice or if s/he’s unsuccessful?

-- With query graph, please also let me know your target genre;
+- With query paragraph, please also let me know your target genre;

 - What is your story’s inciting incident?
 What happens that kicks off this chain of events?
 And why would your main character respond to it?